 The pilot masks on most Gulfstream aircraft are certified to a cabin altitude of forty thousand feet and will automatically switch to positive pressurized flow if the cabin altitude exceeds thirty-five thousand feet.
 Of course the mask will work up to the airplane’s ceiling, but it is only certified to 40,000' and every Gulfstream since the GII has been certified to 45,000' or higher.
 What gives?
 Read on...

-The so-called “4 minute rule” doesn’t exist, at least not to say you have to complete the emergency descent in four minutes or less.
+As we've seen in our discussion above under Cabin Pressurization, the so-called “4 minute rule” doesn’t exist, at least not to say you have to complete the emergency descent in four minutes or less.
 If you dig deep, however, you can find four minutes as a criteria:

 [14 CFR 121, §121.333(e)] When the airplane is operating at flight altitudes above 10,000 feet, the following supply of oxygen must be provided for the use of passenger cabin occupants: